Humanistic psychology

 Humanistic psychology also acknowledges spiritual aspiration as an integral part of the psyche.
 It is linked to the emerging field of transpersonal psychology.

 Primarily, humanistic therapy encourages a self-awareness and reflexivity that helps the client change their state of mind and behavior from one set of reactions to a healthier one with more productive and thoughtful actions.
 Essentially, this approach allows the merging of mindfulness and behavioral therapy, with positive social support.

 In an article from the Association for Humanistic Psychology, the benefits of humanistic therapy are described as having a "crucial opportunity to lead our troubled culture back to its own healthy path.
 More than any other therapy, Humanistic-Existential therapy models democracy.
 It imposes ideologies of others upon the client less than other therapeutic practices.
 Freedom to choose is maximized.
 We validate our clients' human potential."

-In the 20th century, humanistic psychology was referred to as the "third force" in psychology, distinct from earlier, less humanistic approaches of psychoanalysis and behaviorism.

 Its principal professional organizations in the US are the Association for Humanistic Psychology and the Society for Humanistic Psychology (Division 32 of the American Psychological Association).
 In Britain, there is the UK Association for Humanistic Psychology Practitioners.